Owning a Siberian Husky puppy is like owning a cute fur-ball.

 How to Care for a Husky After it’s Neutered/Spayed?

 At least two weeks of complete rest is necessary for the dog to heal properly after neutering.
 The procedure itself is pretty safe and pain-free.
 But like every surgical procedure, spaying/neutering also comes with its share of precautions after surgery.
 Here are some care tips for a dog that has just been neutered:

 - Keep your dog protected and comfortable inside the house, don’t let it roam around outside while it is in recovery.

 - Keep your Husky as relaxed as you can; keep it from jumping up and down at least for two weeks after the surgery.
 The length of the rest period may vary from one Vet to another.

 - Make your dog wear a cone to keep it from licking the incisions.
 Licking can infect the stitches.
 I was using Fezep Dog Cone Collar.
-It comes in 5 different sizes and especially useful if you have more than one pet in your house.
+It comes in 5 different sizes and is especially useful if you have more than one pet in your house.

 - Pay attention to the incision; make sure there are healing nicely.
 Any kind of redness, bad odor, swelling, or discharge should be reported to the vet on a priority basis.